 To avoid misunderstandings.
 Marriages usually get into trouble due to, mostly, a lack of communication.
-And going out separately can bring issues to your relationship if some things is discussed.
+And going out separately can bring issues to your relationship if some things are discussed.

 Women sometimes forget that men won’t leave their friends after they get married, even those you consider a bad influence.
-So, it’s necessary that you both discuss about this matter as soon as possible to worsen the conflict.
+So, you both must discuss this matter as soon as possible to worsen the conflict.

 You both have to sit down and reach an agreement about how you’re going to conduct the relationship within your own group of friends.

 - Mutual respect.